Skip to main content

 Strozzapreti al Tartufo

-Hand-rolled twisted pasta with black or white truffle sauce, representing San Marino connection to Italian truffle regions.
-Strozzapreti ("priest stranglers") are thick, irregular pasta traditionally made without eggs.
-Tossed with butter, Parmesan, and shaved fresh truffles from nearby Apennines.
-Available during autumn-winter truffle season.
-Premium dish in upscale restaurants showcasing regional luxury ingredients.
+Hand-rolled twisted pasta in black or white truffle sauce, the dish that ties San Marino to Italy's truffle country.
+Strozzapreti ("priest stranglers") are thick and irregular, traditionally made without eggs.
+They get tossed with butter, Parmesan, and fresh truffle shaved from the nearby Apennines.
+It appears during the autumn and winter truffle season and lands on the pricier menus, where regional luxury ingredients earn their keep.

 Cacciatello (Sammarinese Liqueur)